freszczypior/photostock/README.md

 # Photostock
+Bottega Java Backend Developer Academy

-Application which administrate seling pictures and and clips by webside.
+Application which administrate seling pictures and clips by webside.